• Skip to primary navigation

 Instructions

-• To make the creme patisserie, heat the whole milk with the seeds from the vanilla pod until it reaches boiling point.
+• To make the creme patisserie, heat the whole milk with the seeds from the vanilla pod until it starts steaming.
 Take off the heat and pour into a jug

-• In a food mixer, or with an electric whisk, whisk the yolks from the eggs (reserve the egg whites for the meringue) with the caster sugar until pale and thick.
-Add the cornflour and mix in
+• While it is heating up, use an electric whisk to whisk the egg yolks and caster sugar together until pale and thick.
+Then add the cornflour and mix it in

-• Put the mixer on a medium speed and pour the milk in slowly as it mixes
+• Continue mixing the egg yolk mixture on a slow speed, and pour the hot milk in slowly

-• Separate the mixture into the cupcake cases and bake for 20-25 minutes until golden brown.
-Leave the cupcakes to cool completely
+• Divide the mixture between the cupcake cases, and bake them for 20-25 minutes or until a thin skewer inserted in the centre of the cupcakes comes out clean.
+Put them on a rack to cool completely

 • Using a cupcake corer, or a knife, make holes in each cupcake

-• Fill each hole with the creme patisserie, then cover the creme patisserie with raspberry jam, piling it on top
+• Fill each hole half way with creme patisserie, then fill to the top with raspberry jam

-• To make the Italian meringue put the caster sugar and the water in a pan and let it come to the boil with the lid on.
-If you notice any sugar around the edges of the pan brush them away with a wet pastry brush.
-When the mixture is boiled, take it off the heat and pour the sugar syrup into a jug
+• To make the Italian meringue put the caster sugar and water in a pan, stir them together then bring to a boil.
+When the mixture reaches 112C (235F), take it off the heat and pour the sugar syrup into a jug

-• In a food mixer or with an electric whisk, whisk up the egg whites reserved earlier with the cream of tartar until they reach soft peak stage - when the eggs are fluffy but don't hold their shape
+• While the sugar water is coming to a boil, in a stand mixer or using an electric whisk, whisk up the egg whites with the cream of tartar until they reach soft peak stage (foamy and they are just starting to holding their shape on the whisk but not quite)

-• Then, keeping the mixer on, pour the sugar syrup into the meringue.
+• Then, keeping the mixer running on a medium speed, pour in the hot sugar syrup slowly.
 Be careful not to let the sugar syrup hit the side of the bowl.
-Keep the food mixer running until the bowl feels cool
+Turn the mixer speed up to high and mix until the meringue is white and shiny and holds its shape, and the bowl of the mixer feels cool

-• Dollop the meringue on top of each cupcake using a spoon and flick it around to give it texture, then use a kitchen blowtorch to brown the meringue all over
+• Dollop the meringue on top of each cupcake and use the back of a spoon to flick it around to give it texture, then use a kitchen blowtorch to brown the meringue all over

 • Serve immediately, store leftovers in the fridge and eat within 2 days